gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 - the user is or has deployed the two node Stroom cluster described [here](InstallHowTo.md#storage-scenario "HOWTO Storage Scenario").
 - the user has set up the Stroom processing user as described [here](InstallProcessingUserSetupHowTo.md "Processing User Setup").
 - the prerequisite software has been installed.
 - when a screen capture is documented, data entry is identified by the data surrounded by '<__' '__>' .
 This excludes enter/return presses.

+&nbsp;

+&nbsp;

 ## Stroom Remote Proxy (docker version)

 The operating system (OS) build for a stroom proxy is minimal CentOS plus a pre-requisite of docker-ce & docker-compose.